JankariTech/blog/src/assets/test_cafe_blog.md

 ## What to test?

-For this blog, we will be writing E2E test for this `https://devexpress.github.io/testcafe/example` website (provided by devexpress).
+For this blog, we will be writing an E2E test for this `https://devexpress.github.io/testcafe/example` website (provided by devexpress).
 You can go to this website and check what it looks like.
-We will automate a simple form submit scenarios using `test-cafe`
+We will automate a simple form submit scenario using `test-cafe`

 ##  Writing Test